if-not-nil/weasel/README.md

 - change true/false to y/n for no reason
 - public server rings/listings
-- turn the whole thing into a modular system servers will be purely nodes for authentication, data storage and sending arbitrary data back and forth, but the rest will be a composition of modules
+- turn the whole thing into a modular system servers will be purely nodes for authentication and communication, data storage and sending arbitrary data back and forth, but the rest will be a composition of modules
     examples:
         - lung-message-transfer@0.1, for message transfer. spec request will yield a documentation for how you'd make requests of `lung/a0.1 mod/lms\nto: recipient`
         - lung-public-feed@0.1, for public feeds. spec request will yield a documentation for how you'd make requests of `lung/a0.1 mod/lpf \n user: jerma#s1 \n page: 0 \n count: 15`